emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 I focusing on `opera` and `rue_de_londres`, the results I got managed to cover:
 * for `opera`: 175975 targets using 854 routers, 176531 targets using 857 routers
 * for `rue_de_londres` 59163 targets using 189 routers, 59526 targets using 191 routers
-* see file ``maximum_coverage.py` and the folder `/max_coverage`
+* see file `maximum_coverage.py` and the folder `/max_coverage`

 ### II.C.
 Steiner tree with Chebyshev distance

-The Steiner tree problem (A2) is also well studied in the literature, notably the ESTP (Euclidian STP) and the Rectilinear STP, using different stance functions.
+The Steiner tree problem (A2) is also well studied in the literature, notably the ESTP (Euclidian STP) and the Rectilinear STP, using different distance functions.
 Our distance is a bit different: the Chebyshev distance is not very famous.

-In file `steiner_tree.py`, I considered we were trying to building a highway connecting cities, with highway intersections possibly out of cities (called steiner points).
+In file `steiner_tree.py`, I considered we were trying to build a highway connecting cities, with highway intersections possibly out of cities (called steiner points).
 It is exactly the same problem as connecting routers using backbone.